edbrad/pyACCESS/README.md

 # pyACCESS
-Django/Python MS ACCESS Data Sharing Demo Web Application and Web Service
+## **Django/Python MS ACCESS** Data Sharing Demo of a Web GUI (*Job TIcket Explorer*) and Web Service (*API*)

-The purpose of this application is to demonstrate the ability to externaly access the EMS Legacy MS ACCESS databases.
+The purpose of this application is to demonstrate the ability to externaly access the EMS Legacy MS ACCESS databases and serve data to other applications via a REST/HTTP API.

-This application is built using **Django**, a *Python-based* Web application framework.
+The Web GUI is built using **Django**, a *Python-based* Web application framework (https://www.djangoproject.com/).

+The REST API is implemented using the Django REST Framework (http://www.django-rest-framework.org/)

-This application currently utilizes the **pyodbc** Python library to connect and read from the MS Access Database (.mdb) via ODBC.
+This project currently utilizes the **pyodbc** Python library to connect and read from the MS Access Database (.mdb) via ODBC.

 This Application is being primarily developed and maintained in a **Windows** (Windows 10) environment using **Visual Studio Code** (VS Code).

 *Below is a journal of the development steps*

 ## Clone inital Github repository
+Create a new/empty project on the Github Web site with a minimal configuration

+Use the command line to clone the repo to the local folder (Windows 10)
 ~~~~
 C:\py>git clone https://github.com/edbrad/pyACCESS.git
 Cloning into 'pyACCESS'...